-Because men have strong face and body hair, ingrown hair is a common problem for them.
-This can lead to cysts, scars, sores, and hyperpigmentation so it’s something to take very seriously.
+Get ingrown hair treatment tips for men from the dermatologist.
+Men have strong face and body hair, ingrown hair.
+The strength of the hair make this a common problem for them.
+Ingrown hair causes inflammation and this can lead to cysts, scars, sores, and hyperpigmentation so it’s something to take very seriously.

 Why Does Ingrown Hair Happen in Men?